This site requires a more recent version of Adobe Flash Player to function properly.

 Windows Server And Sql Servers

-- Windows Server and SQL server Operating Margin: We currently forecast operating margin for this division to stabilize in its historic range of 38.5%-42%.
-In 2015, it was at the higher end of this range i.e. 41.5%.
-The margin stability is primarily due to superiority of Microsoft's product in the face of intense competition from companies such as SAP, Oracle etc. There could be a downside of approximately 5% to the Trefis price estimate if its margins decline to around 35% by the end of Trefis forecast period.
+- Windows Server and SQL server Operating Margin: We currently forecast operating margin for this division to stabilize at ~36%.
+In 2016, it declined to 33.9% as the company combined some of its not so profitable businesses, focus on cloud-based services that de-itemize services offered at lower price points.
+There could be a downside of approximately 5% to the Trefis price estimate if its margins decline to around 30% by the end of Trefis forecast period.

 Windows Operating System

-- Windows OS Operating Margin: We currently forecast Windows OS operating margin to decline from about 15.8% in 2015 to nearly 13.8% by the end of the Trefis forecast period.
-Although, the netbook sales and free upgrade have translated into growth in Windows license sales, it has lowered the average license pricing, as netbook OS licenses are typically much cheaper than notebook or desktop licenses and free upgrade does not add to topline.
+- Windows OS Operating Margin: We currently forecast Windows OS operating margin to improve from about 17.8% in 2016 to nearly 18.8% by the end of the Trefis forecast period.
+Although the netbook sales and free upgrade have translated into growth in Windows license sales, it has lowered the average license pricing, as netbook OS licenses are typically much cheaper than notebook or desktop licenses and free upgrade does not add to topline.
 This has caused margin declines in the past.
 Additionally, the company has clubbed the low margin tablets and phone hardware segments with the division that has further impacted the margins.
 However, the increasing popularity of premium ultrabooks could boost the average Windows license pricing, and thus its margins.
 There could be an upside of 5% to Trefis price estimate if it is able to maintain its margins at around 25% in future.

 We believe Microsoft Office and Windows Server and SQL Server are the most valuable segments of Microsoft for the following reasons: